FeatureBaseDB/infrastructure/README.md

 Utilities for running Pilosa locally

-cloudformation
+deprecated
 -----

-Deprecated tooling for deploying Pilosa et al. with Cloudformation.
-Unmaintained.
+Contains deprecated tooling for deploying Pilosa et al. using cloudformation and/or terraform.